Lillian Board: Diagnosis and treatment

 That 800 m final proved to be her last race.
 X-rays revealed inflammation of the bladder and her condition was initially diagnosed as Crohn's disease, forcing her to halt training and ruling her out of July's Commonwealth Games in Edinburgh.
 However, after further X-rays, tests and two biopsies she was correctly diagnosed with terminal colorectal cancer (or bowel cancer) in September 1970.
 An exploratory operation at St Mark's Hospital, London, on 8 October, revealed that the cancer had spread to her stomach and she was given two months to live.

 Seeking a cure, she travelled in November 1970 to the village of Rottach-Egern, in the Bavarian Alps near Munich, West Germany, to be treated by the controversial physician Dr Josef Issels at his Ringberg Cancer Clinic.
 Adhering to his belief in non-mainstream treatments, she was placed on a strict diet of healthy food and with spring water and herbal tea as her only drinks.
 She then had her tonsils and two front teeth removed as Issels believed they helped spread infection.

 Her condition worsened and she was moved to an intensive care unit at the clinic on 11 December.
 The following day, she underwent an operation to drain water from her abdomen.

 Early death

-She was transferred to Munich University Clinic on 21 December 1970, with suspected peritonitis.
+She was transferred to the LMU Klinikum on 21 December 1970, with suspected peritonitis.
 She was found not to have peritonitis but still needed to undergo an operation to remove a stomach blockage.
 This was done on 23 December.
 She recovered from the after-effects of the operation, but on 24 December she lapsed into a coma from which she would not emerge.
 She died in Munich two days later, aged 22.
 She was cremated at Putney Vale Crematorium on 1 January 1971.

 A memorial service was held for her at St Paul's Cathedral, London, on 21 January 1971, and she is commemorated in Munich with an avenue bearing her name that leads to the Munich Olympic Stadium.
 A biography entitled simply Lillian was published by her fiancé, David Emery, in 1971.